Emerging 55+ Artist Mentorship Program

 How to Apply

 If you are interested in applying to be a mentor or a mentee, please click on the link to the Artist Mentorship Program application below.
 The application can be completed and submitted online.
-The application deadline is Friday, June 12 by 4pm.
+The application deadline was Friday, June 12.

 The six mentor and six mentee applicants selected to participate in the program will be notified via phone by Monday, June 22.
 All applicants will be notified whether or not they were selected.
 If you are not selected for this round of the program, we highly encourage you to apply again in the future as we plan to offer the program again after the 2020-2021 session ends.